AndreiKeino/ak-alarm-clock/README.md

 # ak-alarm-clock
-alarm clock FOR WIUNDOWS && ubuntu 20.04 maybe it can be run on othre versions of ububtu or Linux.
+alarm clock FOR WIUNDOWS && Ubuntu 20.04. <br>
+Maybe it can be run on other versions of Ubuntu or Linux.
 I didn't checked this, and didn't comipled for these.